 The color of a zapcode can be changed from within the Triggers tab.
 The color selected should contrast with the white area of the zapcode.
 Additionally, if the color of the zapcode is updated, the zapcode on the target image should also be updated.

-QR codes can be set up to launch an experience through Zappar WebAR, the Zappar app, or a custom app.
+QR codes can be set up to launch an experience in Zappar WebAR, the Zappar app, or a custom app.

 Scanning a QR code will prompt the user to navigate to the experience's Deep Link URL.
-If the QR code targets a native app and it's not installed on the end user's device, the user will be redirected to their app store to download the app.
+If the QR code targets a native app that is not installed on the end user's device, the user will be redirected to the app store to download it.

 Similar to zapcodes, including an experience's QR code on a print material can serve as a call to action, though its inclusion has no effect on the stability of image-tracked experiences.